eecmyang/simple_elevator_scheduling_sorting/README.md

    2.1 location={1,2,3,4,5,6,7,8,9,10,11)

-       % 1-10 stand for floor number, 11 stands for user within the elevator
+        1-10 stand for floor number, 11 stands for user within the elevator.

    2.2 command={1,2,3,4,5,6,7,8,9,10,11,12)

-       %1-10 stand for the floor the user would like to go.
-11 for upstairs,
+       1-10 stand for the floor the user would like to go.

-       12 for downstair
+       11 for upstairs, 12 for downstair.

-3. Output the stops of this elevator to a file named as elevator_stop.txt
+3. Output the stops of this elevator to a text(.txt) file

 Command format description: